-Last Update, January 2017.
-Interested in playing tennis?
+Are you interested in playing tennis?
 Congratulations, it is a great, fun and a challenging sport!
 Of course, before you start playing the game you will need a tennis racquet.
 And as a beginner, the information about this topic is so huge.
-My quick tip is beginners should aim for a racquet that is easy, reliable and can improve your game.
+The racquet you should choose must be easy, reliable and can improve your game.

 Generally, aluminum racquets may vibrate a lot.
 Fortunately, the Wilson Tour Slam racquet comes with a stop shock pads that reduces the vibration making your game pleasurable and comfortable.